What to do when your keyboard stops working properly

 Snacking and Typing?
 Check for Crumbs

-Crumbs and other small debris becoming lodged beneath the keys of a keyboard is another possible culprit behind many keyboard issues.
+Crumbs and other small debris becoming lodged beneath the keys of a keyboard is another possible culprit behind why your keyboard is not working.
 This is a more likely issue with older devices than it would be with newer keyboards.
 It’s a common problem for those users who snack while typing or surfing the internet.
-The simplest fix is to carefully turn the keyboard or laptop upside down and gently shake it.
+If your keyboard is not working, the simplest fix is to carefully turn the keyboard or laptop upside down and gently shake it.
 Usually, anything beneath the keys or inside the keyboard will shake out of the device, freeing up the keys for effective functioning once again.

 Blow Away Dust